+The concept here is not to assign salary, benefit and other costs to firefighters who provide their services at no charge but to estimate the alternative cost if all communities currently covered by volunteer fire departments were to be protected by career firefighters.
 The primary determinant of staffing for fire departments is the need to provide coverage and readiness to respond for a certain area, that is, the ability to provide a safe, effective response in a certain response time.
 This suggests that the primary factor in costs is not workload but geographical area, and the low-density rural areas covered by volunteer fire departments would require more personnel than more compact areas of equal population covered by career fire departments.